Know Before You Go

 Car parking at Washington Park is extremely limited.
 Light rail, free shuttle (March–November), bus and walking are the best ways to reach the park.

-Portland’s signature park isn’t just loaded with big trees and picnic tables.
-Located a mere two miles west of downtown and accessible by MAX light rail, 159-acre Washington Park offers up a zoo, two museums, a spectacular rose garden, one of the most authentic Japanese gardens in the world and more, all bordered by Forest Park — at 5,100 acres, one of the country’s premier urban wildernesses.
+Portland’s signature westside park isn’t just loaded with big trees and picnic tables.
+Located a mere two miles west of downtown and accessible by MAX light rail, 410-acre (166 ha) Washington Park offers up a zoo, two museums, a spectacular rose garden, one of the most authentic Japanese gardens in the world, all bordered by Forest Park — at 5,100 acres, one of the country’s premier urban wildernesses.
 Here’s a tour.

-Steller sea lions, mountain goats and lion prides all draw crowds to the Oregon Zoo.
+Steller sea lions, mountain goats, and lion pride all draw crowds to the Oregon Zoo.
 But the biggest stars are the Asian elephants, who enjoy a state-of-the-art habitat that lets visitors see them up close.
-There’s no bad time to visit: From summer concerts to “Howloween” trick or treat to holiday ZooLights, Portland’s beloved zoo sparkles in any season.
+There’s no bad time to visit: from summer concerts to “Howloween” trick or treat to holiday ZooLights, Portland’s beloved zoo sparkles in any season.

 Washington Park’s playground just south of the Rose Garden is a doozy, with slides, giant castle structures, ramps, bridges and swings.
 Arrive in style via the Oregon Zoo steam train, which stops just a few feet away.